 Book lovers and music lovers – have you ever paired your two loves into one experience?
 That’s what Booktrack is offering, and according to science, the consumption of literature whilst streaming compatible audio is beneficial to reading comprehension while extending average reading time.
 The best of both worlds, possibly?

 Facebook is dominating the Android app marketplace with the social app permanently staking a home at the #1 position as the most popular free app.
 In the #2 position this week is Facebook Messenger followed by Pandora and then Facebook’s other app, Instagram.
 New to the List this week: Cut the Rope 2 and Super Bright LED Flashlight.

-Below, we’ve listed the top free iPhone apps of the week.
-The list links to Inside Network’s research about the individual apps, including historical charts, developer information and download information.
+Below, we’ve listed the top free Android apps of the week and two video demos of Cut the Rope and LED flashlight.
+The list links to Google Play’s research about the individual apps, including user reviews.

 We spotlight the top free apps every week–helping our readers discover, enjoy and analyze successful content.
 Read more